anasfmatias/GameStop-Sentiment-Analysis/README.md

 The ROC curve shows the trade-off between sensitivity (or TPR) and specificity (1-FPR).
 Curve close to the top-left corner indicates the good performance of the classifier, as we can see for the training set, on the other hand, the test set reveals a curve coming closer to the 45-degree diagonal of the ROC space, with less accuracy.
 <p align="center"><img src="images/ROC_Precision_Recall.png" width="800"></p>

 ### 4.2.
-Predicting how many replies a quoted tweet will have
+Predicting How Many Replies a Quoted Tweet Will Have
 •__Choosing the algorithm__
 Regression machine learning algorithms were used to predict how many replies a quoted tweet will have.
 The training and test data were selected from the original Twitter dataset, filtered by the quoted tweets.
 The target variable was 'reply_count', the number of replies.
 Different models were trained and tuned, and the chosen one was the model with the best cross-validation score.
 The best-performed model was the bagging regressor with a cross-validation score of 0.49, a train score of 0.81 and a test score of 0.48.